diversen/simple-php-translation/docs.md

     lang/en/language.php
     lang/da/language.php

-E.g. inside a blog
+E.g. inside your app

-    blog/lang/en/language.php
+    app/lang/en/language.php

-This file could consist of this:
+The `en/language.php` file could consist of this:

 ~~~.php
 $LANG = array ();
 $LANG['Welcome to my blog'] = 'Welcome to my blog';
 ~~~

-A Danish translation will then be found in:
+A Danish translation will could be found in:

-    blog/lang/da/language.php
+    app/lang/da/language.php

 And this file could consists of: